From Peggy George:

-On the Classroom 2.0 LIVE! site (http://live.classroom20.com) you'll find the recordings and Livebinder from our recent ”Open Mic: Digital Storytelling” session with our special guest facilitator Wes Fryer.
+On the Classroom 2.0 LIVE! site (http://live.classroom20.com) you'll find the recording and Livebinder from the shows.
 Click on the Archives and Resources tab.

 Google Classroom 2.0 Search